epikweb/serverless-event-sourcing/README.md

 - Change data capture
 - ETL data pipelines
 - Linux shell scripts
+- Connecting pool tweaking

-This results in a middleware stack that is highly complex, and requires extensive documentation for a newly onboarded developers to understand.
+This results in a middleware stack that is highly complex, requires extensive documentation for a newly onboarded developers to understand, and adds no business value (feature wise).
+What if we can outsource all this to Amazon and focus on adding features?